Current Issues | Tax | 18th March 2017

 - Previously approved schemes had the choice of opting out of the new regime at 5 April 2006.
 Where they did so, the new regime imposed a 40% tax charge on fund assets immediately before opt-out.
 This charge was to recover the tax relief originally given.
 Funds withdrawn from the scheme after 5 April 2006 are subject to tax and NIC, with no entitlement to a tax-free lump sum.

 There is a single set of investment rules.
 They were to be simple, flexible and impose as few restrictions as are compatible with prudent standards.
 As originally envisaged, the new regime would, subject to DWP requirements, have allowed pension schemes to invest in all types of investments, including residential property.
-However, the Government, seemingly swayed by Press comments that misunderstood the tax position imposed restrictions [in the form of draconian tax penalties] on certain investments made by 'self-directed' pension schemes such as self-invested personal pension schemes (SIPPS).
-Those affected are investments made directly or indirectly in residential property or 'tangible movables'.
+However, the Government, seemingly swayed by Press comments that misunderstood the tax position, imposed restrictions on certain investments made by 'self-directed' pension schemes such as self-invested personal pension schemes (SIPPS) by imposing tax charges on any such investment.
+Those affected are investments made directly or indirectly in residential property or 'tangible movable property'.
 It is notable that this expression goes well beyond the words used in the December 2005 Pre-Budget Report, which referred to certain other assets such as fine wines, classic cars and art & antiques.